idkvarg/musicer/README.md

 `YT-DLP`: probabely the ip is banned by youtube. change it to another.

 ## disclaimer
-This project is for personal learning, do not use it for illegal purposes.
+**This project is for personal learning, do not use it for illegal purposes.
 Artists can send their copyright claims to the developer.
+All rights remain to rightful copyright owners.**

 ## support and donate
 ### Give me energy with coffee: